simonegiancola09/simonegiancola09.github.io/_pages/quotes.md

 layout: page
 title: quotes
 permalink: /quotes/
 description: A collection of quotes that I like, if you have suggestions, email me!
-Currently need to adjust some comma vs CSV issues.
 nav: true
 nav_order: 5
 ---